Zihuatanejo: 20th century

-The town and its bay
+Town and its bay

 Town center

 The fishing town and resort of Zihuatanejo spreads out around the Bay of Zihuatanejo and inland toward the Sierra Madre del Sur mountains.
 The town is the seat of government for the municipality and the principal community in the region.
 Since the 1970s, it has been developed in conjunction with nearby Ixtapa, but conserving its traditional Mexican feel.
 The downtown is called "El Centro" and is located on the north end of the bay.
 The centro still has its narrow streets paved with stones or bricks.
 The town also has a long-standing community of Swiss and Italian immigrants.

 The heart of Zihuatanejo is the waterfront walkway Paseo del Pescador (Fisherman's Path), also called the malecón.
 This tree-lined pedestrian walkway goes along the municipal beach between the archeological museum and the fishing pier.
 It is lined with restaurants offering seafood and many other dishes, as well as a variety of stores selling rugs, arts and crafts and souvenirs, and a small shell market.
 In the evening, this area fills with people socializing.

 Instead of a traditional plaza, the center is a basketball court which is in front of the beach and serves as a point of reference.
 It is surrounded by benches and shade trees.
 Next to this are the gazebo and the Casa de la Cultura.
 These venues host music, concerts, cultural presentations, art shows.
 The main thoroughfare for cars is Juan Alvarez, a block behind the malecón.
 Sections of several of the main streets are designated pedestrian zones.
 The main church of the town, the Parish of Nuestra Señora de Guadalupe, is located nearby.

 Zihuatanejo's oldest building was part of the Ingrana family hacienda, which was a coconut plantation.
 Today, the building houses "Restaurant Coconuts", but was the storage facility for the plantation when it was built about 150 years ago.
 The plantation remained in the family until the Mexican Revolution, when this particular building was confiscated and turned into a field hospital and the rest of the plantation was divided into smaller units.
 The current restaurant opened in 1979 after restoring this building.
 Much of the timber in the bar area is original.
 The gallery of Restaurant Coconuts has a collection of Works done by Guerrero native Nicolás de Jesús.